 Give – give people your time, your words and your presence.

-In September 2020 we will be sharing personalised wellbeing action plans for our students, staff and families.
+In September 2020 and again in 2021 we shared personalised wellbeing action plans for our students, staff and families.
 The action plans are designed to support all members of the school community in developing a healthy and active lifestyle and plan activities linked to the five ways to wellbeing.